-5. If the average water temperature in the boiler cannot get to a boiler average temperature of 140ºf in a reasonable amount of time.
+5. If the water temperature in the boiler cannot get to an average boiler temperature of 140ºf in a reasonable amount of time.

 With that said and before all the hate mail starts coming in let me say this.
-This will produce a fuel savings although minimal in a high water volume system.
+This will produce a fuel savings although minimal in a high water volume system, less savings in a low water volume system.
 There are a lot of subjects discussed on this site that will only make a minimal difference in fuel consumption.
 But add all or most of them into your application and we see a larger fuel savings.